ravibeta/weather/README.md

 Java sample code

-Yoou can cut and paste the code in the zipcodeConsole.java file into an IDE such as http://ideone.com to see it run.
+Yoou could cut and paste the code in the zipcodeConsole.java file into an IDE such as http://ideone.com to see it run.